- Home

 Without insurance: $1,500-4,000 at a private clinic in Portugal.

-With SafetyWing ($45/month): $250 deductible.
-However — and this is critical — if the shoulder dislocation happened while surfing and your policy does not cover adventure sports, the claim could be denied.
-SafetyWing does not cover surfing.
+With SafetyWing ($56/4 weeks): $250 deductible.
+However — and this is critical — if the shoulder dislocation happened while surfing and your policy doesn’t cover adventure sports, the claim could be denied.
+SafetyWing doesn’t cover surfing.
 World Nomads covers 200+ adventure activities including surfing on all plans.

 Why Regular Health Insurance Does Not Work for Nomads

-If you are thinking “I have health insurance at home, I’m covered,” you are almost certainly wrong.
-Here is why domestic coverage fails nomads:
+If you’re thinking “I have health insurance at home, I’m covered,” you’re almost certainly wrong.
+Here’s why domestic coverage fails nomads:

 US health insurance (ACA/employer plans):